-Our Domestic Abuse Support workers provide face-to-face as well as telephone and remote information support and advocacy for victims of domestic abuse and those who may be at risk.
+Our Domestic Abuse Support workers provide telephone and remote information support and advocacy for victims of domestic abuse and those who may be at risk.

-This may include: one to one risk assessments, help with safety planning, emotional support and signposting to Watford Women's Centre services such as legal advice, counselling, training and support groups, support for clients to access refuge, IDVA services etc.
+This may include: one to one risk assessments, help with safety planning, emotional support and signposting to Watford Women's Centre services such as legal advice, counselling, training and support groups, social groups, support for clients to access refuge, IDVA services etc.